nonnb/nonnb.github.io/SmartGit/Latest/GUI/GitCommands/Branching/Rebase-Interactive.md

 operations from the context menu, most notably, you can easily rewrite the history:

-- To squash adjacent commits in a branch, select the commits to be squashed, and invoke **Squash Commits** and provide an updated commit message.
+- To squash adjacent commits in a branch, select the commits to be squashed, and invoke **Squash...** option, and provide an updated commit message.
 - To reorder commits, just drag the commit and drop it at required position and select the **Move Commit** option.
 - To coalesce two (not necessarily adjacent) commits, drag one of the commits onto the other one, and provide a consolidated *commit message*.
 - To change the commit message, select the commit and invoke the **Edit Message** option.